div-sahu55/Crypto-Portfolio-Calculator/README.md

 - The portfolio analysis can be saved locally in a path-specified text file.

+# API Used

+[CoinGecko API V3](https://www.coingecko.com/api/documentations/v3) - For getting the current prices of the coins.
 # Installing Dependencies

+## CMake

  It uses CMake to build the program so it needs to be installed on the system.